 Something I’ve been meaning to blog about for a long time is a concept I personally think of as Skill Compensation (I briefly touched on it here).
-Some alternative names for this game property might be Feedback Accuracy or Performance Compensation.
+Some alternative names for this game property might be Feedback Accuracy, Skill Measurement or Performance Compensation.
 Let’s take a shot at a definition:

 Skill Compensation is the degree to which a player’s performance is reflected in the final outcome of a match.
 Phrased another way, it is the extent to which “the better player wins”*.

 The skills measured in a game like basketball might include running, passing, shooting accuracy, passing accuracy and decision making ability.
 In a game like “War” there are no skills measured whatsoever.
 Therefore War has no Skill Compensation.